ADUs & Home Additions in San Diego

 - A garage conversion: lot space is tight and a standalone unit won't fit the setbacks

-- A room addition: you want to expand the main home itself — a bedroom, suite, or larger living area
+- A room addition: you want to expand the main home itself with a bedroom, suite, or larger living area

 - A room addition: the new space should function as part of the house, not a separate unit